 Fixtures require a "Start Address" from 1 to 512, setting the first DMX channel containing data for the fixture (see DMX Background).
 Before addressing fixtures, consult the manual of the system's DMX controller to select a desirable addressing scheme.
 Valid Start Addresses range from 1 to 512.
 Fixtures requiring more than one channel for control will read subsequent channels up to the total number of channels required.
-Since this fixture requires 6 channels of DMX, if set to a Start Address of 7 it would use data from channels: 7 and 8, 9, 10, 11, 12.
+In 5 channel mode, the fixture would require 5 channels of DMX, if set to a Start Address of 6 it would use data from channels: 6 and 7, 8, 9, 10.
 Choose a Start Address so the channels used DO NOT overlap with other fixtures.
 In some cases, it may be desirable to set two or more same type fixtures to the same Start Address.
 In this case, the fixtures will be slaved together and respond to the same data.
 Because all fixtures see the same data, fixtures may be set to any address without concern for the order they are connected by the DMX cables.